Les Misérables (musical): 25th anniversary UK and US tours

 A tour to commemorate the 25th anniversary of the show began performances on 12 December 2009, at the Wales Millennium Centre in Cardiff.
 Differences from the original production included a new set, new costumes, new direction and alterations to the original orchestrations.
 The scenery was inspired by the paintings of Victor Hugo.
 Locations have included Manchester, Norwich, Birmingham, and Edinburgh.
 The tour also played a special engagement in Paris.
 From September through October, the show returned to the Barbican Centre, London, site of the original 1985 production.
 The tour cast featured John Owen-Jones as Valjean, Earl Carpenter as Javert, Gareth Gates as Marius, Ashley Artus as Thénardier, Lynne Wilmot as Madame Thénardier, Madalena Alberto as Fantine, Rosalind James as Éponine, Jon Robyns as Enjolras and Katie Hall as Cosette (with Samara Clarke as Young Cosette).
 The tour ended on 2 October 2010, at the Barbican Theatre.

 In the fall of 2010, the tour moved to the US with a new company presented by Broadway Across America to celebrate the 25th anniversary of the show opening on Broadway.
 The tour opened on 19 November 2010 at the Paper Mill Playhouse in Millburn, New Jersey, starring Lawrence Clayton as Valjean, Andrew Varela as Javert, Betsy Morgan as Fantine, Jenny Latimer as Cosette, Justin Scott Brown as Marius, Chasten Harmon as Éponine, Michael Kostroff as Thénardier and Shawna Hamic as Madame Thénardier.
 It ran until 11 August 2013, closing at the Smith Center for the Performing Arts in Las Vegas.
-The tour's final cast included Peter Lockyer as Valjean, Varela as Javert, Genevieve Leclerc as Fantine, Lauren Wiley as Cosette, Devin Ilaw as Marius, Briana Carlson-Goodman as Éponine, Timothy Gulan as Thénardier, Shawna Hamic as Madame Thénardier, Jason Forbach as Enjolras, Ava Della Pietra and Erin Cearlock alternating as Little Cosette and Young Éponine.
+Varela as Javert, Jason Forbach as Enjolras and Ava Della Pietra alternating as Little Cosette and Young Éponine.
 In 2011 it was reported that the tour was one of six US national tours grossing over $1,000,000 per week.

 2018–2023 tour

-A UK and Ireland tour similar to the 25th anniversary production began at the Curve, Leicester on 3 November 2018, starring Killian Donnelly (Jean Valjean), Nic Greenshields (Javert), Katie Hall (Fantine), Tegan Bannister (Éponine), Bronwen Hanson (Cosette), Harry Apps (Marius), Martin Ball (Thénardier), Sophie-Louise Dann (Madame Thénardier) and Will Richardson (Enjolras).
+A UK and Ireland tour similar to the 25th anniversary production began at the Curve, Leicester on 3 November 2018, starring Killian Donnelly (Valjean), Nic Greenshields (Javert), Hall (Fantine), Tegan Bannister (Éponine), Bronwen Hanson (Cosette), Harry Apps (Marius), Martin Ball (Thénardier), Sophie-Louise Dann (Madame Thénardier) and Will Richardson (Enjolras).
 After a hiatus due to the COVID-19 pandemic, the tour resumed performances on 23 November 2021 at the Theatre Royal, Glasgow.